ZeThiagoDev/odin-recipes/README.md

 My second GitHub repo!

-In this project i'm going to build a basic recipe website.
+In this project i'm going to build a basic recipe website with tradicional recipes from Brazil.